What You'll Find On This Page

 Sports and Recreation

-There are many sport and recreation offerings, including running in the woods, walking along the bays, and team sports such as volleyball, basketball, soccer or handball on Sotorišce beach.
-Additionally, visit the complex Mirta to try out table tennis or rent a small rowing boat.
+There are many sport and recreation activities, including running in the woods, walking along the bays, and team sports such as volleyball, basketball, soccer or handball on Sotorišce beach.
+Additionally, visit the complex Mirta to try out table tennis or rent a small boat.

 For the more adventurous type, Silba is a great place for windsurfing.